The Modern Resume Formatting and Design

 • 05

-Only Use Icons for "Basic Info Anchors" Only place small icons on the very edges of your contact section to keep basic details separate, so they don't break the flow of your work history narrative.
+Only Use Icons for "Basic Info Anchors" Only place small icons at the edges of your contact section to keep basic details separate, so they don't break the flow of your work history narrative.

 Resume Design Check: Visual Markers vs. Distracting Clutter